The Purpose of Blessings

 Jesus was not giving us agricultural advice.
 The parable is not really about trees—it is about people.
 When Jesus first gave the parable, he was talking about the Jewish people.
 But the same principle applies to Christians today.
 God wants people to bear fruit—good results.
 He wants them to love him, but most people are just taking up space, doing nothing in particular.
 But God did not create us to do nothing—he created us to do good works (Ephesians 2:10).
 Good works are not for our own benefit, just as fruit does not benefit the tree that produced it—good works are to help others.

-God doesn't want us doing nothing.
+God doesn’t want us doing nothing.
 He made us for more than being selfish.
 We are to love our neighbors.
 That means doing something.
 It means producing fruit.
-It means making a difference in other peoples' lives.
-Of course, we can't fill every need of every person.
+It means making a difference in other peoples’ lives.
+We can’t fill every need of every person.
 But each of us is able to help some people in some ways.
 Are we a blessing to other people?

 Blessings for the tree